Spectra

 <survey>_<datarelease>_facility_meta.txt

-Provide the following a single pipe-delimited txt file containing an entry (row) for each facility:
+Please provide a single pipe-delimited .txt file containing an entry (row) for each facility, in the following format:

 name